x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbRecycleBin/setAttributes_en.md

     Format: `MaxVersionNum: 6`

-- AutoDrop ( *number* ): Whether to automatically clean up when the number of items stored in the recycle bin exceeds the limit.
+- AutoDrop ( *boolean* ): Whether to automatically clean up when the number of items stored in the recycle bin exceeds the limit.

     Format: `AutoDrop: true`